CharacteristicMappingMethod/cmm-turbulence/README.md

 # Prerequesites

 This code is developed to be built and run on Linux machines.
 In addition, an installation of Nvidia Cuda together with a featured graphics card is required.
 To properly install Cuda on your system, Nvidia provides a helpful guide for installation: "https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html".
-On top of that, a working c++ compiler has to be present on the machine (tested for version 8).
+On top of that, a working c++ implementation has to be present.
+The code was checked for g++ 8.4.0.
+The c++ code itself was develpoed under C++14.

 # Compiling, building and running